 'Diners, Drive-ins and Dives' on Food Network

-Food celebrity and all-around party animal Guy Fieri gave Tucson some love this year, hitting multiple restaurants in early January, including Rocco's Little Chicago Pizzeria, Chef Alisah's Bosnian restaurant, Zemam's Ethiopian, Renee's Organic Oven, Cafe Tumerico and Inca's Peruvian Cuisine.
+Food celebrity and all-around party animal Guy Fieri gave Tucson some love this year, hitting multiple restaurants, including Rocco's Little Chicago Pizzeria, Chef Alisah's Bosnian restaurant, Zemam's Ethiopian, Renee's Organic Oven, Cafe Tumerico and Inca's Peruvian Cuisine.

 'Booze Traveler' on Travel Channel

 Three Wells Distilling Company made its national television debut in early April, 2018, with an appearance on the Travel Channel series, "Booze Traveler."